 Following two seasons in Jacksonville, Cassidy became head coach of the IHL Indianapolis Ice in 1998-99 and went on to helm the ECHL's Trenton Titans and the Grand Rapids Griffins (IHL/AHL) before being hired as head coach of the Washington Capitals in 2002-03.

 The Capitals made the post-season in his first season in Washington and he had an overall record of 47-47-9-7 in 110 games behind their bench.

 Cassidy signed with Chicago in June 2004 as an assistant coach, working with the AHL's Norfolk Admirals during the 2004-05 NHL lockout season and then the Blackhawks in 2005-06.
-He again became a head coach in 2006-07, guiding the OHL's Kingston Frontenacs to a 31-30-7 mark and a trip to the playoffs.
-His time in Kingston concluded with a two-year record of 33-39-8, bringing his overall head coaching record to 295-253-36-37 in 621 games.
+He again became a head coach in 2006-07, guiding the OHL's Kingston Frontenacs to a 31-30-7 mark and a trip to the playoffs before joining the Bruins organization as an assistant coach with AHL Providence at the start of the 2008-09 season.